tomkerkhove/promitor/docs/deployment/index.md

 ```

 # Kubernetes
-We currently provide [a sample declaration](https://github.com/tomkerkhove/promitor/tree/master/deploy) which deploys all the required infrastructure on your Kubernetes cluster.
+We currently provide [a helm chart](https://github.com/tomkerkhove/promitor/tree/master/charts) which deploys all the required infrastructure on your Kubernetes cluster.

+Once downloaded, you can edit the values.yaml file or create your own.
+Make sure to fill out the following mandatory fields:
+- Application Id
+- Application Key
+- Tenant Id
+- Subscription Id
+- Metrics configuration

-Once downloaded, you can deploy it by running this command:
+After filling out the required fields, you can then deploy the chart by running this command:
 ```
-❯ kubectl apply --file .\deploy\kubernetes-spec.yaml --namespace promitor
+❯ helm install --name promitor .\charts\promitor --namespace promitor --values \charts\promitor\values.yaml
 ```

-Want to use Helm?
-Make sure to vote for [this feature](https://github.com/tomkerkhove/promitor/issues/17).

 # Image Tagging Strategy
 Depending on your scenario you might need a different update cadence for Docker dependencies.